 - Ablation and cleaning – various applications including the laser cleaning of battery cells as well as surface preparation and the cleaning of surfaces at various stages of the manufacturing process.
 Other applications include the ablation of hairpins in electric motors as well as trimming of surfaces following other processes detailed below

-- Additive manufacturing – fiber lasers can particularly be used in rapid prototyping (such as country variants, R&D exercises, short production runs and limited editions).
+- Additive manufacturing – fiber lasers can particularly be used in rapid prototyping (such as R&D exercises, short production runs and limited editions).
 AM is ideal for printing of parts, components and tools

 - Drilling – just some examples include the drilling of cooling holes and absolute precision drilling of metal electrodes for batteries.
 Absolutely precise drilling can be used for various shapes, sizes and depths – a fiber laser drills to the exact specifications required